 The S-401 Feature Catalogue describes the feature types, information types, attributes, attribute values, associations and roles which may be used in an IENC.

 The S-401 Feature Catalogue is available in an XML document which conforms to the S-100 XML Feature Catalogue Schema and can be downloaded from the IHO website.
-S-401 Annex A – Encoding Guide, constitutes a human readable interpretation of the Feature Catalogue.
+S-401 Annex A – Data Classification and Encoding Guide, constitutes a human readable interpretation of the Feature Catalogue.

 Feature Types

+Details of feature types can be found in Annex A – Data Classification and Encoding Guide, clause 2.1 and Sections 3-23.

 Geographic

 Geographic (geo) feature types form the principle content of the IENC and are fully defined by their associated attributes and information types.

-Skin of the Earth
+Details of feature types can be found in Annex A – Data Classification and Encoding Guide, clause 2.1 and Sections 4-22.Skin of the Earth

+Details of feature comprising the Skin of the Earth can be found in Annex A – Data Classification and Encoding Guide, clause 2.5.1.1.